william-dawson/NameListManager/README.rst

 The documentation, module files, and readers will then be available in the example directory.
-The documentation files are restructed text, which means you could easily add them to a Sphinx project
+The documentation files are restructed text, which means you could easily add them to a Sphinx project.
+There is also a sample driver program and makefile available in the `examples` directory, so you can test out the code.

 Requirements
 ------------